hyHarco/hyHarco.github.io/_members/Joonhyun-Kim.md

 - *(2017~present) B.S.
 Robotics Engineering, Hanyang University*

 #### **Projects**
-- *Active & Hybrid Exoskeleton Robot Impedence Control*
-- *Development of suspension device for Automobile using Stewart Platform*
+- *Development of the Stewart Platform Suspension Algorithm for Automobile*
 - *Development of Solution FOR Personalized GAIT Control and Performance Evaluation of Lower-limb Robotic Exoskeleton Through Artificial Intelligence / Big Data*
+- *Development of the IMU Based GAIT Phase Prediction Model using CNN Model*
+- *Development of Damping & Spring Coefficient Selecting Algorithm using Actor-Critic Reinforcement Learning Model*